junxit/us-congress-bills-119/bill.md

   - **(1)** The results of the study conducted under subsection (a).
   - **(2)** Recommendations to modernize the processes described in subsection (a)(1).
   - **(3)** Recommendations for such legislative and administrative action as NASEM, or such other appropriate entity, determines appropriate.
-- **(d)** *Funding* From amounts appropriated or otherwise made available for the Directorate for STEM Education of the National Science Foundation, the Director shall allocate up to $1,000,000 for fiscal year 2026 to carry out this section.
+- **(d)** *Funding* $1,000,000 for each of the fiscal years 2026 through 2030 is authorized to be used by the Directorate for STEM Education of the National Science Foundation to carry out this section.

 ## § 4.
 Limitations